-Only those employees with a valid delegation of contract signature authority from the president or other university official have the authority to execute contracts and grants with external entities on behalf of the university.
-Individuals who enter into contracts without signature authority may subject their departments or units to fines and themselves to disciplinary action up to and including termination.
-Such individuals may also be personally liable under the contract or grant.
+Only those employees with a valid delegation of authority from the president or other university official have the authority to enter into contracts with external entities on behalf of the university.
+Individuals who enter into contracts without signature authority may cause fines or penalties to be imposed on their work department or units.
+Such individuals may also be personally liable under the contract.